Everything You Need To Know About Hunting And Surviving In The Wild

-The type of hunting that you want to do will dictate when and where you will need to go.
+The type of hunting you want to do will dictate when and where you must go.

-For example, if you want to hunt large game, like deer, then you will want to travel to one of these states.
-But, you may want to head further up north if you want to hunt for birds and smaller game.
+For example, if you want to hunt large game, like deer, you will want to travel to one of these states.
+But you may want to head further up north to hunt for birds and smaller game.

 Do Your Research

-Once you have decided what you want to hunt, you will have to find the best place to hunt.
+Once you have decided what you want to hunt, you must find the best place to hunt.
 Then you will need to look into the hunting season in that area to find the best time to visit.

 You should check to see if there are any scheduled hunts during the period you are hoping to visit and if there are any local hunting groups you could head out with.
 If you are new to hunting, you will want to stick with a group of more experienced hunters.